ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## leftPadUTF8 {#leftpadutf8}

-Pads the current string from the left with a specified string (multiple times, if needed) until the resulting string reaches the given length.
+Pads the current string from the left with spaces or a specified string (multiple times, if needed) until the resulting string reaches the given length.
 Similarly to the MySQL `LPAD` function.
 While in the [leftPad](#leftpad) function the length is measured in bytes, here in the `leftPadUTF8` function it is measured in code points.

 **Syntax**